codeforamerica/beyondtransparency/chapters/chapter13.md

 a very real fear, giving the Fourth Estate the ability to match a government’s ability to process and analyze data may even the odds.

-### About the Author
+### About the Author {.western}

 Elliott is a data reporter and Web producer for WBEZ, a Chicago-based public radio station.
 Elliott focuses on reporting from enterprise feature stories to data visualizations.
-He previously worked as a web editor at the Wall Street Journal, where he specialized in managing breaking news online and the production of iPad, Android, and mobile applications as the paper’s mobile platform editor.
-Prior to that, he was a senior Web editor at the New York Daily News and interned as a Web producer at the New York Times.
-Elliott graduated from Columbia College Chicago in 2006 with a B.A. in journalism, having interned at the Chicago Tribune, Chicago RedEye, and WBBM CBS2 News.
+He previously worked as a web editor at the *Wall Street Journal*, where he specialized in managing breaking news online and the production of iPad, Android, and mobile applications as the paper’s mobile platform editor.
+Prior to that, he was a senior Web editor at the *New York Daily News* and interned as a Web producer at the *New York Times*.
+Elliott graduated from Columbia College Chicago in 2006 with a B.A. in journalism, having interned at the *Chicago Tribune*, *Chicago RedEye*, and WBBM CBS2 News.
 Elliott is a Chicago native, hailing from the city’s Jefferson Park neighborhood.

-### References
+### References {.western}

 Office of the Chicago City Clerk.
 (2012).
 Amendment of Title 2, Chapter 8 of Municipal Code Concerning Redistricting of City of Chicago